-How much to buy an apartment in Brooklyn?
-Before you even consider buying an apartment, you need to figure out if the buying life is right.
+How much does it cost to buy an apartment in Brooklyn?
+Before you even consider buying an apartment, you need to figure out if the buying life is exemplary.
 Buying an apartment has very similar requirements to buying a house.
 You either will need to pay cash for the apartment, or you will have to qualify for a loan.

 This means that you need to make sure the following things are true:

-However, certain loan types (like FHA loans, for example) will allow you a lot of leeway in terms of your savings.
-It’s possible to qualify for an FHA loan with as little as 3.5 percent of the money down.
-With an FHA loan-type model, you would only need to have $17,500 for a down payment on a half-million-dollar apartment.
+However, certain loan types (like FHA loans, for example) will allow you much leeway regarding your savings.
+It’s possible to qualify for an FHA loan with as little as 3.5 percent of the money.
+With an FHA loan-type model, you would only need $17,500 for a down payment on a half-million-dollar apartment.

 If you are a veteran, you might be able to get a loan without any down payment whatsoever.
 However, this is pretty rare.

-Most home buying articles note that you will need to have a down payment before putting an offer on your home.
-That’s great and all, but that doesn’t mean that you have everything put together.
-You also will need to have some money set aside for closing costs and fees.
+Most home-buying articles note that you will need a down payment before offering your home.
+That’s great, but that doesn’t mean you have everything together.
+You will also need to save some money for closing costs and fees.

 How much you should expect to pay depends on the type of apartment you want to buy.
 Here’s what you need to be aware of:

-If you want to get a traditional loan, you will need to save up anywhere from 21 to 26 percent of the home price.
-The rest is usually handed via financing.
-This often means that you will need to save up for several years before making a home purchase.
-Thankfully, there’s always a way to ensure that you get the most out of your savings.
+If you want a traditional loan, you must save up anywhere from 21 to 26 percent of the home price.
+The rest occurs via financing, which often means saving up for several years before making a home purchase.
+Thankfully, there’s always a way to ensure you get the most out of your savings.

-If the idea of saving for an apartment is a great thing to you, you’re not alone.
+If saving for an apartment is excellent for you, you’re not alone.
 Unfortunately, apartment down payments can be prohibitively high in New York City.
 Thankfully, there are tools that you can use: